 We introduce the notion of publicly samplable PRFs (PSPRFs), which is a relaxation of PEPRFs, but nonetheless imply PKE.
 We show (adaptive) PSPRFs are implied by (adaptive) trapdoor relations, yet the latter are further implied by (adaptive) trapdoor functions.
 This helps us to unify and clarify many PKE schemes from different paradigms and general assumptions under the notion of PSPRFs.
 We also view adaptive PSPRFs as a candidate of the weakest general assumption for CCA-secure PKE.

-We explore similar extension on recently emerging predicate PRFs, and introduce the notion of publicly evaluable predicate PRFs, which, as an immediate application, implies predicate encryption.
+We explore similar extension on recently emerging constrained PRFs, and introduce the notion of publicly evaluable constrained PRFs, which, as an immediate application, implies predicate encryption.